Experience, Training,

 Design Experience

-• 20+ years of permaculture design work
+• 20+ years of regenerative systems design work

 • Projects range from urban yards to 100+ acre farm schools